Lentil Bolognese

 Servings 4 1 cup sauce

 It feels like meat is getting more and more expensive every day, y’all.
 But you know what is still cheap?
-LENTILS. 🙌 I know we’ve sung their praises a thousand times, but lentils are cheap, versatile, and will keep you full all. day. long.
-So they’re a great substitute for meat in bolognese, whether you’re vegan or not.
+LENTILS. 🙌 I know I’ve sung their praises a thousand times, but lentils are cheap, versatile, and will keep you full all. day. long.
+So they’re a great substitute for meat in classic bolognese, whether you’re vegan or not.
 This lentil bolognese is rich, hearty, full of big savory flavor, and budget-friendly!

 close up side view of lentil bolognese on a plate of rigatoni being pierced with a fork.